eriknathan/eriknathan/README.md

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

-### 🌍 "Quando tudo está errado e confuso, apague tudo e recomece do zero." 🧠
+### 🌍 "When everything is wrong and confused, erase everything and start from scratch.." 🧠

 - 📍 From PE living in Recife
 - 💻 Student Computer Science